 Assuming you pass credit and income verification, your lender can typically lend up to 80% of your homes’ appraised value, minus your pre-existing mortgage balances.
 Also, in some circumstances, the lender might go higher than 80%, but in those cases, the interest rate might be affected.

 Using this calculation, $400,000 * 80% is $320,000.
 Subtract what you owe (150k) and you’re left with $170,000 of a POTENTIAL limit on a HELOC (subject to passing credit checks, income verification, etc).

 Do I need good credit?

 Not necessarily.
-If you are seeking the very best rates out there, you’ll want to have a credit score well in to the 700’s.
-You’ll also need to have enough verifiably income to easily afford the payments.
-Anything less and at best, you’ll simply be offered a higher rate.
+If you are seeking the very best rates out there, you’ll want to have a credit score well into the 700’s.
+You’ll also need to have enough verifiable income to easily afford the payments.
+Last, anything less, and at best, you’ll simply be offered a higher rate.